TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR43 intersects AR7 twice in Harrison; both junctions are signed "AR 43 South"

-AR75S (Parkin) is signed with a Truck banner and behaves like a truck route but nevertheless says AR75S in the shield

 AR88Alt is AR88 (Altheimer)

 AR92 is signed N-S south of the AR9 concurrency and E-W east of it